What is Default Logic?

 Your logic will save automatically, so back up into the 'Page Logic' menu.
 Here you'll find the details of your new logic rules:

 You're probably aware that you could have achieved this same result by simply applying Question Logic to both answers and sending them to separate pages.
-Default Logic is intended for where you have many answers on a page, and the majority of those answers (which don't have Question Logic applied) should be sending respondents to a page which isn't directly after the page they're currently on.
+Default Logic is intended for where you have many answers on a page, and the majority of those answers (which don't have Question Logic applied) should be sending respondents to a page that isn't directly after the page they're currently on.
 But it was a little easier to show you how both kinds of logic work in the above example.

 Important Notes for Using Logic